mattgebert/pyNexafs/README.rst

 - ☑ Implement base classes for parsing and NEXAFS
 - ☑ Implement core normalisation wrappers
 - ☑ Implement support for Australian Synchrotron NEXAFS beamlines
+- ☐ Fix parser classes to be more flexible (multi-dimensional data) but allow/encourage overriding of `to_scan` method.
+- ☐ Ensure parser `load` method records the successful method signature.
 - ☐ Comprehensive mapping structure for NEXAFS data types (including accessors for a single scan, i.e. `scan.drain`, `scan.flour` or `scan.PFY`...)
 - ☐ Comprehensive readthedocs documentation.
 - ☐ Comprehensive (>90%) unit testing for core API and modules.